Mimosa Champagne Gelatin Shots

 This post may contain affiliate links.
 Please read my disclosure policy.

-Mimosa Champagne Gelatin Shots are topped with sweet whipped cream and fresh orange slices, they are an absolute hit!
-These beautiful, eye-catching mimosa inspired shooters are bursting with flavors of orange and champagne.
+These Champagne Jello Shots are topped with sweet whipped cream and fresh orange slices, making them an absolute hit!
+These beautiful, eye-catching mimosa Jello shots are bursting with flavors of orange and champagne.

-Whether you’re enjoying them as Christmas gelatin shots or New Year’s Eve shots, these are the perfect shots for any celebration.
+Whether you’re enjoying them for Christmas, New Year’s Eve shots, or a typical weekend brunch, these orange Jello shots are the perfect shots for any celebration.

 Imagine everything there is to love about mimosas: the sweet, citrusy taste of orange juice and the classy, celebratory nature of champagne.

-These gelatin shooters are super convenient because you can make them in advance and simply pull them out of the fridge once you’re ready to serve them.
+These champagne Jello shots are super convenient too — make them in advance and simply pull them out of the fridge once you’re ready to serve them.

-My festive Red White and Blue are perfect for your 4th of July celebrations, and Bahama Mama will be a hit at your next summer pool party!
+My festive Red White and Blue version is perfect for your 4th of July celebrations, and Bahama Mama will be a hit at your next summer pool party!

 • Gelatin – A standard mimosa recipe contains two basic ingredients: orange juice and champagne.

-I use orange flavored jello mix in this recipe to get the same sweet, citrusy flavor that the juice has.
+I use orange-flavored gelatin mix in this recipe to get the same sweet, citrusy flavor that the juice has — which also allows for maximum champagne Jello!

 • Champagne – You can use any champagne of your choice, depending on what you like best.

 However, I recommend using a dry champagne because it isn’t too sweet.
-It will complement the sweetness of the orange juice nicely.
+It will complement the orange juice nicely without adding to the sweetness.

-• Hot Water – Boiling water is essential to getting the gelatin mixture to dissolve properly.
+• Hot Water – Boiling water is essential to getting the champagne Jello mixture to dissolve properly.

 • Cold Water – This will cool the gelatin mixture down so that it can begin to set.

-• Optional Ingredients – Whipped cream and orange slices are the perfect garnishes for these champagne gelatin shots.
+• Optional Ingredients – Whipped cream and orange slices are the perfect garnishes for these orange Jello shots.

 However, if you don’t have an injector, a pourable measuring cup should do the trick.

-Since you’ll want your garnishes to be as fresh as possible, do not add them until you’re ready to serve the shots.
+Since you’ll want your garnishes to be as fresh as possible, do not add them until you’re ready to serve or your shots will be mushy.

-• Serve Chilled.
-These gelatin shots are best served chilled, just like the mimosas that they were based off of.
+These gelatin shots are best served chilled, just like the mimosas that they were based on.

 You can keep them in the fridge until it’s close to serving time, and they will be easy to grab and go with how they’re packaged in plastic shot cups.